Blending margins: The modal logic K has nullary unification type: Introduction

-In contrast to these results, not much is known about unification and admissibility in nontransitive modal logics.
-In particular, one of the main open problems in the area is decidability of unification or admissibility in the basic modal logic $K$.
-(Wolter and Zakharyaschev~\cite{wolt-zakh:undec} have shown that unifiability is undecidable in the bimodal extension of $K$ with the universal modality and in some description logics, but it is wide open whether one can extend these results to $K$ itself.)
+In contrast to these results, not much is known about unification and admissibility in nontransitive modal logics with a complete set of Boolean connectives.
+In particular, one of the main open problems in the area is decidability of unification or admissibility in the basic modal logic~$\lgc K$.
+(Wolter and Zakharyaschev~\cite{wolt-zakh:undec} have shown that unifiability is undecidable in the bimodal extension of~$\lgc K$ with the universal modality and in some description logics, but it is wide open whether one can extend these results to~$\lgc K$ itself.)

-In this note we present some negative properties of unification and admissibility in $K$.
-The main result is that unification in $K$ is nullary (i.e., of the worst possible type).
-We also show that there exists a formula (namely, $p\to\Box p$) which is admissibly saturated in the sense of \cite{ej:lukbas}, but it is not exact (or projective, for that matter).
-(The results of Ghilardi \cite{ghil} imply that in well-behaved transitive modal logics such as $K4$, projective, exact, and admissibly saturated formulas coincide, and indeed this is an important precondition which makes possible the characterization of admissibility in terms of projective approximations.)
+In this note we present some negative properties of unification and admissibility in~$\lgc K$.
+The main result is that unification in~$\lgc K$ is nullary (i.e., of the worst possible type).
+In terms of description logic, unification in~$\alc$ is nullary, even if we consider formulas with only one role and one concept name.
+We also show that there exists a formula (namely, $p\to\Box p$) which is admissibly saturated in the sense of~\cite{ej:lukbas}, but it is not projective (or even exact).
+In contrast, the results of Ghilardi~\cite{ghil} imply that in well-behaved transitive modal logics such as~$\lgc{K4}$, projective, exact, and admissibly saturated formulas coincide, and indeed this is an important precondition which makes possible the characterization of admissibility in terms of projective approximations.
+Thus, admissible rules of~$\lgc K$ cannot be directly analyzed in a similar way.

 Our results are based on a classification of unifiers of the formula $p\to\Box p$.
-The main ingredient is establishing that $K$ admits a weaker version of the so-called rule of margins:
+The main ingredient is establishing that $\lgc K$ admits a weaker version of the so-called rule of margins